medikoo/es5-ext/README.md

 ## Array Prototype extensions

 ### Array.prototype.binarySearch(compareFn)

+In __sorted__ list search for index of item for which _compareFn_ returns value closest to _0_.
+It's variant of binary search algorithm

 ### Array.prototype.clear()

+Clears the array

 ### Array.prototype.commonLeft(list0[, list1[, ...]])

+Returns first index at which _lists_ start to differ

 ### Array.prototype.compact()

+Returns a copy of the array with all falsy values removed.

 ### Array.prototype.contains(searchElement)

+Whether list contains the given value.

 ### Array.prototype.copy()
 ### Array.prototype.diff(other)
 ### Array.prototype.exclusion(list0[, list1[, ...]])